 In June 2016, the Russian Government introduced changes to laws for the importation (carrying) and use of medicines.
 These changes affect some medicines that can be purchased over the counter in Australia.
 See

 Travel between Russia and Belarus

 Foreigners aren't permitted to cross the land border between Russia and Belarus.
 Travel between Russia and Belarus must be by air.
 Visa-free entry into Belarus doesn’t apply to travellers arriving from, or travelling to, Russia.
 You must get visas for both countries prior to travelling.
 Contact the

 While in Russia

-Ministry of Internal Affairs within seven working days, including the day of arrival and departure.
+Ministry of Internal Affairs if your stay is over seven working days, including the day of arrival and departure.
 A registration fee applies.
 Most hotels do this on behalf of guests, but you're legally responsible.
 Confirm with check-in staff on arrival that you have been registered.

 If you're not staying at a hotel, the registration process can be complex.
 Those travelling on a visitor-type visa can register at the nearest post office.
 Those with visas allowing employment should be registered through their employer.
 Confirm with your employer that you have been registered.
 If you don't register, you can be fined and it could delay your departure.

 If your Australian passport is lost or stolen while you're in Russia, you'll need a new visa to exit Russia.
 To arrange a new visa: